-The Joint Industry Programme, or JIP, supports research to help increase understanding of the effect of sound on marine life generated by oil and gas exploration and production activity.
-The research helps governments make regulatory decisions based on the best science and the industry develop effective mitigation strategies.
-This helps us supply much needed energy to people around the world.SCROLL TO DIVE INTO THE ISSUE
+The Joint Industry Programme (JIP) supports research to help increase understanding of the effect of sound on marine life generated by oil and gas exploration and production activities.
+This research provides better science, helping governments make regulatory decisions and industry develop effective mitigation strategies.
+Deliverables of the JIP can be found here.SCROLL TO DIVE INTO THE ISSUE

 Weather is one of the principal sources of natural sound in the ocean.
 Wind is a constant contributor to ocean ambient noise and can vary from 30-85 dB re 1 μPa over the frequency range of 100 Hz-10 kHz.
 Storms in particular generate considerable sound above the wind-driven background noise of the oceans.
 Rain alone can raise the local ambient noise conditions by 50 dB.
 Thunder is a loud source that occurs in air, but can be heard underwater.
 A lightning strike at sea hitting the water can be up to 260 dB re 1 μPa.
 Marine mammals have evolved to be able to tolerate this level of background noise.

 Pile driving during the construction of offshore wind turbines generates underwater impulses that vary based on the pile and hammer type.
 Impulse peak pressures measured at 10 m from the source can range from 177-220 dB re 1 μPa.